liuyuelintop/fe-task-user-directory/docs/tutorials/reference/mock-search-api.md

 - `queryFn`: Actual fetch.
 React Query injects an `AbortSignal` (`signal`) so if the component unmounts or inputs change mid-request, the fetch is cancelled cleanly.
 - `keepPreviousData: true`: While new results load (e.g., page changes), continue showing the previous data to avoid UI flicker.
 - `staleTime: 60_000`: Treat results as fresh for 60 seconds; prevents re-fetching on focus or remount during that window.
-- `enabled`: Skip hitting the API until the user has typed something or chosen a specific nationality—saving unnecessary requests.

 > **Tip:** Adjust `pageSize` or add additional params (e.g., sort) as your UI grows; just make sure to include them in both the URL and the `queryKey`.